turingschool/backend-curriculum-site/other_resources/ideabox/ideabox.md

 This allows the community to share tools across frameworks.
 The Puma web server, for instance, supports Rack applications.
 So that means it can run either Sinatra or Rails apps without knowing anything more than the fact that they adhere to the Rack interface.

 Let's take advantage of Rack to run our application.

+First quit your application by pressing CTRL + C in your terminal window.

 #### Creating `config.ru`